Emirati cricket team in the Netherlands in 2019

 The United Arab Emirates cricket team toured the Netherlands in August 2019 to play four Twenty20 International (T20I) matches.
-The fixtures were part of both teams' preparations for the 2019 ICC T20 World Cup Qualifier tournament.
+The fixtures were part of both teams' preparations for the 2019 ICC T20 World Cup Qualifier tournament to be held in the UAE in October-November 2019.
 For the series, the United Arab Emirates recalled the majority of their squad from the 2019 Global T20 Canada tournament, while the Dutch team chose not to recall their players from Canada, or from the 2019 County Championship in England.
 The United Arab Emirates won the series 4–0.